datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
+You’ll get this little dashboard that you see on the right.

-There’s three options here and they're all pertain to today's date.
+There’s three options there and they all pertain to today's date.
 All three of these are going to operate differently tomorrow and they will have operated differently yesterday as well.

-I am going to use Date is.
-What I am actually looking for is all of the items that were made in the last week.
+I am going to use Date is while I'm looking for all of the items that were made in the last week.

 ---